ewancg/pxtone-renderer/README.md

   --quiet, -q    Omit info & warning messages from console output.
 ```

-### Requirements:
+## Requirements
  - C++17
  - CMake
  - Ogg
  - Vorbis
  - FLAC
  - libsndfile

-### Building
+## Building
 CMake must be able to find all the libraries within its search paths.
-	After the prerequisites are met, the following should be fine
+After the prerequisites are met, the following should be fine:

 `cmake -B ./build -S ./ && cmake --build ./build`

-### Thanks
+## Thanks
  - Sidedishes; testing
  - Clownacy; bugfixes in pxtone
  - Xiph.org; Ogg, Vorbis and FLAC
  - libsndfile guys